Swimming in Telluride

 Outside, also at the Peaks Hotel, is an outdoor pool, also heated, that gets maximum sun in the summer months.
 Believe it or not, temperatures in the high 70s and early 80s can feel like much more in July and August in Telluride.
 At elevation, the mountain sun can really cook, and paid entry grants visitors pool privileges at the Peaks.
-A heated kiddie pool also exists outdoors on patio in the same location.
-Spa staff monitor the outdoor pool.
+A heated kiddie pool also exists outdoors on the patio in the same location.
+Spa staff monitors the outdoor pool.
 Cocktails are available.
-Lounge chairs and towels are provided onsite.
+Lounge chairs and towels are provided on site.

 Spa memberships can be purchased by locals and visitors that include swim benefits.
 Visitors staying in town have options depending on where they lodge.
 Short term rentals at destinations like the Viking Lodge also include the use of on-site swimming pool and hot tub.